-We all stumble through life desperately clutching onto (or burying) the fuzzy memories of those pesky Pythagoras and algebraic theorems that haunted many a youth, with rare use cases in present day life, they normally get filed and forgotten.
+We all stumble through life clutching onto the fuzzy memories of those pesky Pythagoras and algebraic theorems that haunted many a youth, and—with rare use cases in present day life—they normally end up getting filed and forgotten.

 Enter customer lifetime value: the only equation you need to remember.

-Put simply, in ecommerce, CLV is the value a customer contributes to your business over the entire lifetime at your company.
+In ecommerce, CLV is the value a customer contributes to your business over their entire lifetime at your company.

 The main methods of calculating CLV are split between historic and predictive CLV: